Upside Tasuki Gap Candlestick Patterns Explained: What They Are & How To Trade Them

 In practicality though, many traders will make various exceptions.

-• The first candle doesn’t necessarily have to be a long candle, as long as it is a candlestick that gives a strong bullish bias (such as a gravestone doji).
+• The first candle doesn’t necessarily have to be a long candle, as long as it is a candlestick that gives a strong bullish bias (such as a dragonfly doji).

 • The second candle doesn’t necessarily have to be a long candle, as long as it is bullish and does not fill the gap.